zeronounours/HA-custom-component-energy-meter/README.md

 **price** _float (optional)_

-The static price of the tariff (in currency/kWh)
+The static price of the tariff (in currency per source unit, e.g. USD/kWh or USD/m³)

 ---

 **price_entity** _string (optional)_

-The entity ID of a sensor giving the current price of the tariff (in currency/kWh)
+The entity ID of a sensor giving the current price of the tariff (in currency per source unit, e.g. USD/kWh or USD/m³)

 ---